Juniper/contrail-dev-env/README.md

 Configuration is made through the `dev_config.yaml` file, it is passed to most of the ansible playbooks as a variable file.
 The configuration options are documented in comments.

+## Known issues

+### Non-vagrant deployment

+* docker selinux deployment error
+You can get it conflicted with `container-selinux.noarch` package if it's installed in your CentOS.
+Remove it with yum.

+* sudo root password
+If you're not root you'll have to add `ansible_become_pass: mypass` into `dev_config.yaml` file